podcast-accessibility/podcast-accessibility.github.io/index.md

 ## How

 There are a few things that you can do to make your show more accessible.
 First, provide transcripts.
 Then, focus on your website and media player.
-Transcripts are easy.
+Transcripts are the easiest to implement from a tech perspective.
 Website and media player might take a bit more doing, particularly if you're not comfortable with website building.
 But this is within the reach of most people!

 [Learn how you can implement accessibility for your podcast](http://podcast-accessibility.com/how)